 paying your deposit.
 However, we still strongly advise you to begin the pre-CAS

 process of providing documentation should this be required to ensure that once

 you pay the deposit, you are in a position to make a visa application and

 Please Note: Even if you have made a deposit payment, no CAS will be issued whilst there are travel restrictions in place.
 Your will also be asked to check and confirm your draft CAS before a CAS number is allocated.
 You will be able to apply for a full refund of the deposit if you do so before a CAS is issued.

-Once your deposit payment and/or evidence of sponsorship has been received, the admissions team will prepare a draft CAS for you to review and check.
-Whilst there are travel restrictions in place the team are unable to allocate a CAS number.
-Once all restrictions have been removed, a CAS will be issued.
+We are now issuing CAS for the September intake for those students that have met the requirements.
+Once you have met all of the admissions requirements and your deposit payment and/or evidence of sponsorship has been received, the admissions team will prepare a draft CAS for you to review and check.
+Your CAS will then be issued.

-If you are a new student at USW, please be assured we are continuing to prepare to welcome our new students in September 2020.
-If you decide to study on campus, we will issue CAS for your Tier 4 visa as soon as Visa Application Centres open and travel restrictions are lifted.
+If you are a new student at USW, please be assured we are continuing to prepare to welcome our new students in September 2020 and we have started to issue CAS to our applicants who have met all of the required conditions.

 If you choose to study at a distance for your course, our admissions and faculty teams will provide information on study and enrolment to you directly.

 If you are currently in the UK on Tier 4, or another type of visa, and wish to start a course at the University please contact our IISA team, either by email firstname.lastname@example.org, on the Ask an Adviser service or call +44 (0)1443 482083, for advice and support on your individual situation and circumstances.